-oin military Historian Bill Potter on this fascinating tour of the Civil War in Middle Tennessee.
+oin military Historian Bill Potter and Battle of Franklin expert, Sam Turley, on this fascinating tour of the Civil War in Middle Tennessee.
 We will visit remarkable sites and tell the compelling and tragic stories of the brave, sacrificial men and the resilient, compassionate women swept up in the storm of war.
 Wednesday will include tours of three historic homes in Franklin and Spring Hill.
-Thursday we will follow the army’s path into Nashville and explore Fort Negley that commanded this capital city before transitioning down to interpret the monuments outside the capitol building and then explore the state museum on your own.
+Thursday we will follow the army’s path into Nashville and explore Shy’s Hill, where Minnesota troops withstood a fierce assault to retake Nashville.
+We will also visit Fort Negley, an enormous earthen fort that commanded this capital city.
+After lunch at the Farmers Market, we will tour the civil war section of the new Tennessee State Museum.
+The Capitol building sits atop the tallest point in Nashville and is open for tours throughout the afternoon.
 We will end in time to make the opening session at the Teach Them Diligently Homeschool Convention at the Opryland Hotel where Bill Potter will be speaking.

 I liked the fact that we could ride separately to the different venues.
 If we didn’t want to visit one, we didn’t have to.
 Or we could leave it early or stay longer.
 I liked the freedom we had to explore on our own or with the group.
 This tour went above and beyond my expectations.
 I can’t wait to participate in another one in the future.” —Carol R. (Civil War in the West Tour)